-Area of Learning Coverage of Aspects

-Development

-and Learning Your child will learn to:

-Literacy Reading Apply knowledge of root words to read aloud and to understand the meaning of new words Read YS/6 common exception words Comprehension Check that the book makes sense by discussing their understanding and exploring the meaning of words Ask questions to improve their understanding Respond to others' viewpoints of a text Express preferences and recommend books to relevant audiences Summarize the main events by identifying the key details from more than one paragraph Recognize themes across texts Make comparisons within and across books Draw inferences and justify them with evidence Predict what might happen from details stated and implied Explain how the author's choice of language and structures, and the effects on the reader Distinguish between statements of fact and opinion Skim and scan for key words Writing &amp; Composition Select appropriate language and structures for audience and purpose Note and develop ideas, drawing on reading and research.
-Select appropriate grammar and vocabulary, understanding how such choices can change and enhance meaning Describe settings, characters and atmosphere Integrate dialogue to convey character and advance the action Use organization and presentational devices Self and peer assess to enhance effects and clarify meaning Perform for different audiences with appropriate intonation and volume Spelling Understand and use prefixes and suffixes Spell words with silent letters Use dictionaries and thesauri correctly
+Area of Development Learning Coverage of Aspects and Learning Your child will be learning to: Literacy Reading: Apply knowledge of root words to read aloud and to understand the meaning of new words Read Y5 common exception words Comprehension: Check that the book makes sense by discussing their understanding and exploring the meaning of words Ask questions to improve their understanding Respond to others' viewpoints of a text Express preferences and recommend books to relevant audiences Summarize the main events by identifying the key details from more than one paragraph Recognize themes across texts Make comparisons within and across books Draw inferences and justify them with evidence Predict what might happen from details stated and implied Explain how the author's choice of language and structures, and the effects on the reader Distinguish between statements of fact and opinion Skim and scan for key words Writing and Composition: Select appropriate language and structures for audience and purpose Note and develop ideas, drawing on reading and research.
+Select appropriate grammar and vocabulary, understanding how such choices can change and enhance meaning Describe settings, characters and atmosphere Integrate dialogue to convey character and advance the action Use organization and presentational devices Self and peer assess to enhance effects and clarify meaning Perform for different audiences with appropriate intonation and volume Understand and use prefixes and suffixes Spell words with silent letters Use dictionaries and thesauri correctly Spell further homophones and words that are often misspelt using their phonic knowledge and other knowledge of spelling, such as morphology and etymology

-Spell further homophones and words that are often misspelt using their phonic knowledge and other knowledge of spelling, such as morphology and etymology Use the first three letters of a word to check its spelling in a dictionary Write from memory simple sentences, dictated by the teacher, that include words and punctuation taught so far Vocabulary, Punctuation and Grammar Create complex sentences with relative clauses, smile starters and -ed -ing openers Punctuate complex sentences Build cohesion within, and link ideas across paragraphs Use brackets and dashes Ensure consistent and correct use of tense Ensure subject and verb agreement when using singular and plural Proofread for spelling and punctuation errors Handwriting Choose how to suitably adapt their handwriting for a purpose Write fluently Mathematics Number and Place Value Mathematics Read, write, order and compare numbers to at least 1,000,000 and determine the value of each digit including decimals Compare and order fractions finding common denominators; find equivalent fractions; recognize mixed numbers and improper fractions and convert them Interpret negative numbers in context, count forwards and backwards with positive and negative whole numbers through zero Calculation Add and subtract whole numbers with more than 4 digits, including using formal written methods Multiply numbers up to 4 digits by a one- or two-digit number using a formal written method Divide numbers up to 4 digits by a one-digit number using the formal written method of short division and interpret remainders appropriately for the context Solve multi-step problems involving addition, subtraction, multiplication and division deciding which operations and methods to use Understand the meaning of the equals sign when balancing calculations.
+Area of Learning Coverage of Aspects Development and Learning Your child will be learning to: Literacy (Cont.)
+Use the first three letters of a word to check its spelling in a dictionary Write from memory simple sentences, dictated by the teacher, that include words and punctuation so far Vocabulary Create complex sentences with relative clauses, smile starters and -ed -ing openers Punctuate complex sentences Build cohesion within, and link ideas across paragraphs Use brackets and dashes Ensure consistent and correct use of tense Ensure subject and verb agreement when using singular and plural Proofread for spelling and punctuation errors HandwritingChoose how to suitably adapt their handwriting for a purposeWrite fluently Mathematics Number and Place Value Read, write, order and compare numbers to at least 1,000,000 and determine the value of each digit including decimals Compare and order fractions finding common denominators; find equivalent fractions; recognize mixed numbers and improper fractions and convert them Interpret negative numbers in context, count forwards and backwards with positive and negative whole numbers through zero Calculation Add and subtract whole numbers with more than 4 digits, including using formal written methods Multiply numbers up to 4 digits by a one- or two-digit number using a formal written method Divide numbers up to 4 digits by a one-digit number using the formal written method of short division and interpret remainders appropriately for the context Solve multi-step problems involving addition, subtraction, multiplication and division deciding which operations and methods to use Understand the meaning of the equals sign when balancing calculations.
 Mentally multiply and divide numbers using their knowledge of factors and multiples, squares and cubes.
-Add and subtract fractions with the same denominator; multiply proper fractions and mixed numbers by whole numbers Measurement Calculate and compare the area of squares, rectangles and composite shapes and estimate the area of irregular shapes Convert between different units of metric measure; understand equivalences between metric units and common imperial units Solve problems which involve converting between units of time Geometry Identify 3-D shapes, from 2-D representations; distinguish between regular and irregular polygons
+Add and subtract fractions with the same denominator; multiply proper fractions and mixed numbers by whole numbers Measurement Calculate and compare the area of squares, rectangles and composite shapes and estimate the area of irregular shapes Convert between different units of metric measure; understand equivalences between metric units and common imperial units Solve problems which involve converting between units of time